sadekur/secure-email-login/readme.txt

-=== Pssword Less Login (Secure Email Login) ===
+=== Password Less Login ===
 Contributors: sadekur
 Plugin URI: https://profiles.wordpress.org/sadekur/
-Tags: passwordless login, email authentication, OTP login, secure login, WordPress security, user verification, easy login, email OTP, two-factor authentication, login security
-Author URI: https://profiles.wordpress.org/sadekur/
-Requires at least: 5.0
+Tags: passwordless login, email authentication, OTP login, secure login, easy login Author URI: https://profiles.wordpress.org/sadekur/ Requires at least: 5.9
 Tested up to: 6.8
-Stable tag: 1.0.1
+Stable tag: 1.0.0
-Requires PHP: 7.2
+Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-== Pssword Less Login (Secure Email Login) ==
+A powerful and easy-to-use WordPress plugin for passwordless and OTP-based login.

 == Description ==
-**Pssword Less Login (Secure Email Login)** is a passwordless and OTP-based login system for WordPress.
+**Password Less Login** is a passwordless and OTP-based login system for WordPress.
 Every user — both existing and new — must verify their identity using a **One-Time Password (OTP)** sent to their email before being logged in.

 This ensures that no one can access an account without confirming ownership of the email address, providing a secure, passwordless authentication process.